 Gavin and Stacey filming locations in Barry and on Barry Island.

 Trinity street in Barry deserves a whole mention of its own since it played such an iconic role in the series.
+It was almost a character in and of itself!
 Who can forget the whole gang turning up for that day at the beach, uncle Bryn running across the road in his vest and shaving foam to confront Gavin, or elderly neighbour Doris declaring she’s absolutely twatted before letting a string of toyboys out of her house?
 Both Bryn and Doris’ houses are obviously here for a selfie or two as well, even if you can’t get an omellette!

 Nessa’s human statue pitch.